 3. The I Love You Wall in Montmartre has a Hidden Broken Heart

-Many unknowing visitors and free guided walking tours have passed through this space and been blissfully unaware of some hidden messages going on within the already complicated message board.
+Many unknowing visitors as well as participants of Montmartre free guided walking tours have passed through this space and been blissfully unaware of some hidden messages going on within the already complicated message board.

 When standing before the I Love You Wall in Montmartre, take a minute to notice the other elements included in the piece that aren’t centered around words or typography.
 If you look you’ll see dozens of red specks that seem to be flung haphazardly across the tiles.

 When confronted about the inclusion of these red bits, the artists admitted that these are strategically broken pieces of a heart.
 They are scattered throughout the piece in a poetic representation of the human race, who as a collective they believe have been torn apart by a lack of love in many parts of the world.

 When pieced back together, the red bits would form a complete heart and full symbolism of love.
 The message is that as a society we have a long way to go in repairing our collective heart and brining all of the pieces back together.
 It’s a beautiful, additional element to the already very loving wall — take note of the red when you make your visit.

 4. The I Love You Wall in Montmartre was Created in 2000

 The work and research of Frédéric Baron began in 1992, but the wall itself was only constructed in the year 2000.
 This gave the artists just over eight years to complete the research phase of his project.